 Case memos and other assignments: For each of the assigned Caselettes or cases, the study group team will turn in at the beginning of class (or post in the Web Café before Class) a two-page memo (double space, font 11) in which the study questions are addressed.
 The names of the students in the study team must appear on front page of the memo.
 Write these as if you were writing a recommendation to the major decision-maker in the case.
 The two-page limit is for text only.
 You may attach as many numerical calculations as you wish BUT your submission must be integrated into a single file.
 Memoranda will not be accepted after the class has met.
-Credit will only be given to memos which are submitted at the beginning of the class to which the Caselette was assigned.
-No credit will be given if the memos are handed in late or not handed in.
+Credit will only be given to case memos and other assignments which are submitted (or posted in our webCafé site) before the beginning of the class to which the Caselette or the assignment was assigned.
+No credit will be given for memos or assignments that are handed in (or posted on our webCafé site) late or not handed in.
+As students will be called on to assist with the class discussion of the assignments, you are encouraged to keep a copy of the assignment that was handed in, and have it available to you during the class session.